Considerations Before Buying an Executive Condominium (EC)

 Currently developer of another Executive Condominium, PARC CENTRAL RESIDENCES located at 121 Tampines Street 86 has opened its showflat for electronic Application (E-App) opening from 7th to 19th January 2021.

-If you are interested, please contact me, Christine Kang at +65 94742623 to tour you around the showflat sharing my knowledge on Parc Central Residences and on considerations in buying an Executive Condominium.
+If you are interested, please contact me, Christine Kang at +65 94742623 to tour you around the showflat sharing my knowledge on Parc Central Residences, Provence Residence and on considerations in buying an Executive Condominium.

 Besides, choosing the right unit will mean a difference in a huge profit from the property when you sell it later.
-Appointment can be made as from the following calendar :
+Contact me to guide you in this property purchase and made appointment NOW :